JetBrains/kotlin-web-site/pages/docs/reference/using-gradle.md

 ## Compiler Options

 To specify additional compilation options, use the `kotlinOptions` property of a Kotlin compilation task.
+When targeting the JVM, the tasks are called `compileKotlin` for production code and `compileKotlin2Js` for test code.
+When targeting JavaScript, the tasks are called `compileKotlin2Js` and `compileTestKotlin2Js` respectively.

 Examples:

 ``` groovy
 compileKotlin {